jvoisin/snuffleupagus/doc/source/features.rst

 it's broadly (mis)used all around the web.

-Snuffleupagus provides a white and blacklist mechanism, to explicitly allow and forbid specific functions call from being issued inside ``eval``.
+Snuffleupagus provides a white and blacklist mechanism, to explicitly allow and forbid specific function calls from being issued inside ``eval``.

-While it's heavily recommended to only use the whitelist feature, the blacklist one exists because some adminsys might want to use it to catch automated script-kiddies attacks, while being confident that doing so won't break a single website.
+While it's heavily recommended to only use the whitelist feature, the blacklist one exists because some sysadmins might want to use it to catch automated script-kiddies attacks, while being confident that doing so won't break a single website.